 Here's the manifest:

-✓ Created manifest.ts
+✓ Created manifests/default-priority/manifest.ts

 - 1 step: business-rule > create